 We’re big fans of the additional rain hood that comes with the Gardena.
 Expecting a soaker?
 Attach the hood and your mower can operate during a downpour.

 We tested out the Robomow RS630 a few years ago, and it’s still one of the premier robotic lawnmowers, although the price is a bit steep.
 However, for larger and more complex yards, you’re going to need a bit more lawnmower than the Worx above.
 The Robomow RS630 handles yards up to three-quarters of an acre and sloped yards up to 20 degrees, making this unit ideal for most yard types.
 It also has a rain sensor to prevent mowing during inclement weather and automatic recharging when the mower is low on power.

-With an operational decibel range of up to 78dB, the RS630 is certainly louder than the Husqvarna Automower 450X (our next recommendation), but it’s significantly quieter than your average riding lawnmower.
+With an operational decibel range of up to 78dB, theis certainly louder than the Husqvarna Automower 450X (our next recommendation), but it’s significantly quieter than your average riding lawnmower.

 Husqvarna’s Automower 450X covers the most turf — up to 1.25 acres.
 While other models on this list incorporate softer lines and warmer, matte color schemes, the Automower 450X has more of a glossy, RoboCop 2 build and looks downright menacing in your front yard.

 Like the other models, you’ll need to “fence off” the perimeter of your lawn and garden areas before you mow for the first time.
 That said, you can also adjust the map of your yard via the app to mark additional zones to avoid.
 This is necessary for ditches or more rugged areas where the mower might struggle with adequate traction.